Table of Contents

 Rinse with cool water to close the cuticle and lock in the treatment.
 For leave-in masks, follow the product instructions on whether to rinse partially or not at all.
 After rinsing, apply your regular conditioner if needed, or proceed directly to styling.

 The right deep conditioning routine transforms your hair's health over time.
 Start with a moisture mask this week and pay attention to how your hair responds.
-For more haircare guidance, explore our complete article archive.
+For more haircare guidance, explore our All Articles.